Real or Not? A strange and wild day for the Astros

 Seattle jumped to the early lead, but Beltran tied it the sixth with his 433rd career homer.
 While the teams were trading runs to set up a dramatic finish, alarm bells were sounded all over Houston when MVP candidate Carlos Correa had to leave the contest with a wrist injury that is becoming a little too pesky.
 The team announced he'll be re-evaluated on Tuesday, and while the Astros have that gargantuan buffer in their race to the AL West title, things might feel a little tense as their fans look ahead to October.

-The game was tied 7-7 entering the bottom ninth, when Josh Reddick doubled to start the inning.
-But then Seattle shortstop Jean Segura put on a defensive show to get the game to extra innings.
+The game was tied 7-7 entering the bottom ninth, when Houston's Josh Reddick doubled to start the inning.
+But then, Seattle shortstop Jean Segura put on a defensive show to get the game to extra innings.
 It was an amazing sequence.
 Ozzie Smith couldn't do it any better.

 Jean, Jean the incredible-game-saving-putout machine. pic.twitter.com/BgzC2HBwDe